Frequently Asked Questions, answered by May

 Short answer, yes.

-Long answer: Due to confidentiality, psychologists can't actually disclose who their clients are.
-This is to protect the client's safety and privacy.
-In a small coastal town like Hervey Bay, there is a chance that I will run into you at the supermarket, on the Esplanade, or other areas I frequent.
+Long answer: I have to be careful in my actions not to disclose who my clients are.
+This is to protect your safety and privacy.
+In a small coastal town like Hervey Bay, I will likely run into you at the supermarket, on the Esplanade, or other areas I frequent.
 However, I can't do anything that potentially indicates you as a client.
-This means, there are times when I may not be able to say 'hello', especially if I am with other people, because people may wonder how we know each other.
+This means, there are times when I may not be able to say 'hello', especially if I am with my friends and family, because they will ask me how I know you.

 Clients are not bound by confidentiality and can do what they want.
 You are free to say hello, let me pat your dog, or pretend we don't know each other - it's all about what you feel comfortable with.
 Please keep in mind that I am terribly short sighted, so if I'm not wearing my long distance glasses, you have to be pretty much waving your hands in my face before I see you.

 It is worth noting that psychologists are discouraged from having 'multiple relationships' (friendships) with their clients because it impairs their objectivity.
-This means that in the majority of cases, I will not be able to attend birthday parties, dinners, weddings, gaming groups at your house, et cetera.
+This means that, in the majority of cases, I will not be able to attend your birthday parties, dinners, weddings, gaming groups, et cetera.
 I will also not be able to accept gifts of significant personal or financial value.

 Short answer, yes.

-Long answer: Due to confidentiality, psychologists can't actually disclose who their clients are.
-This is to protect the client's safety and privacy.
-In a small coastal town like Hervey Bay, there is a chance that I will run into you at the supermarket, on the Esplanade, or other areas I frequent.
+Long answer: I have to be careful in my actions not to disclose who my clients are.
+This is to protect your safety and privacy.
+In a small coastal town like Hervey Bay, I will likely run into you at the supermarket, on the Esplanade, or other areas I frequent.
 However, I can't do anything that potentially indicates you as a client.
-This means, there are times when I may not be able to say 'hello', especially if I am with other people, because people may wonder how we know each other.
+This means, there are times when I may not be able to say 'hello', especially if I am with my friends and family, because they will ask me how I know you.

 Clients are not bound by confidentiality and can do what they want.
 You are free to say hello, let me pat your dog, or pretend we don't know each other - it's all about what you feel comfortable with.
 Please keep in mind that I am terribly short sighted, so if I'm not wearing my long distance glasses, you have to be pretty much waving your hands in my face before I see you.

 It is worth noting that psychologists are discouraged from having 'multiple relationships' (friendships) with their clients because it impairs their objectivity.
-This means that in the majority of cases, I will not be able to attend birthday parties, dinners, weddings, gaming groups at your house, et cetera.
+This means that, in the majority of cases, I will not be able to attend your birthday parties, dinners, weddings, gaming groups, et cetera.
 I will also not be able to accept gifts of significant personal or financial value.

 Why am I asked to fill out a bunch of forms and measures before the first session?